-First published in 2012 (and now in the process of being updated), this work of fiction analyzes the two most dangerous political fault lines running across the Middle East: the Arabian/Israeli-Iranian conflict and the Palestinian-Israeli struggle.
+This work of fiction analyzes the two most dangerous political fault lines running across the Middle East: the growing Arabian+Israeli hostilities with Iran and the Palestinian-Israeli conflict.

 In Arabian War Games, the author proposes, through the use of fiction, a scenario where these issues all come to a head in a perfect storm.